Call

 EICR C3 meaning

-To be clear, no danger is present and there is no typical sequence of events that could lead to someone accessing live wires.
+To be clear, in these examples no danger is present and there is no typical sequence of events that could lead to someone accessing live wires.
 As a result, EICR certificates can still be satisfactory when C3 issues are identified.

 All that said, it’s best to have C3 issues rectified to improve the safety of your electrical installation and avoid more expensive issues developing over time.